-- 3.1 Preparedness, outlines actions that USAR Teams and LEMA, in cooperation with national and local cultural heritage authorities, should take to enhance their readiness to safeguard cultural heritage during search and rescue where needed. - 3.2 Mobilisation explains measures to be taken when international USAR Teams are to be deployed.
-These measures include gathering basic information on cultural heritage sites where search and rescue may be involved. - 3.3 Operations lists the procedures that should be followed if search and rescue is carried out in heritage places. - 3.4 Demobilisation and 3.5 Post-Mission Reporting provide guidance to USAR Teams for debriefing and sharing relevant documents that could help safeguard heritage and assist with its first aid.
+- 3.1 Preparedness, outlines actions that USAR Teams and LEMA, in cooperation with national and local CHA, should take to enhance their readiness to safeguard cultural heritage during search and rescue where needed. - 3.2 Mobilisation explains measures to be taken when LEMA, CHA and international USAR Teams are to be deployed.
+These measures include gathering basic information on cultural heritage sites where search and rescue may be involved.

+- 3.3 Operations lists the procedures and training that should be followed if USAR Teams are deployed to carry out search and rescue in heritage places. - 3.4 Demobilisation and 3.5 Post-Mission Reporting provide guidance to LEMA, CHA and USAR Teams for debriefing and sharing relevant documents that could help safeguard heritage and assist with its first aid.